Do Cryptocurrency Trading Pools Have a Future?

 If you are recently getting into the cryptocurrency trading space, it’s highly recommended to start with a crypto market simulator or something that doesn’t put your money at risk.
 Understand the flow of the market.
 Consult a professional licensed financial advisor before taking any decisive action.
 Commit to never risk anything more than you can afford to lose.
 Only then should you start dabbling in something like trading pools.

-However, once you are in the realm of trading pools, make sure you are asking the right questions and doing your due diligence to research pool operators, their investment criteria, and lean into the social aspect of understanding where the cream of the crop truly is.
+However, once you are in a community that discusses trade ideas, make sure you are asking the right questions and doing your due diligence to research pool operators, their investment criteria, and lean into the social aspect of understanding where the cream of the crop truly is.

 The ability to compare your returns against your peers’ is vital.
 It lets you know where you stand, and it drives traders to improve.
 Also, it helps to dive into trader psychology to understand how the best traders are performing and augment your approach accordingly.
 A wave of transparency brought on by social trading pools can go a long way to understand the finer inner workings of an industry that has long been shrouded in mystery and wild oscillations.
 No posturing, no fake numbers, only real results.

 In a galaxy far far away, there exists a decentralized exchange that doesn’t cost an arm and…

 Ethereum (Ether) launched mid-2015 but quickly surpassed the market cap of all other cryptocurrencies—except for Bitcoin.
 At…

 Celsius recently celebrated a $1B in deposits milestones in crypto interest accounts, and Alex Mashinsky dropped knowledge...